Routers as Smart Home Hubs

 04

-Analysis of data to identify user flows and product requirements.
+Analysis & coding of data to identify user flows and product requirements.

 Creating multiple usernames and passwords increased the confusion during the setup process.